bbc/ShouldIT/README.md

 This tool particularly likes Javascript testing frameworks (Jasmine or Mocha).

-The above specks you can write in a JS test as follows:
+The above specs you can write in a JS test as follows:

 ```javascript